rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Ways To Think About Agent Memory

-It's useful to first define what "experiences" and "memory" might mean for agents.
+It's useful to think about what "experiences" and "memory" might mean for AI agents.
 The [CoALA paper](https://arxiv.org/pdf/2309.02427) by Sumers et al. (2023) proposes a framework separating "procedural memory" (e.g., instructions in the system prompt) from "episodic memory" (e.g., experiences like past decisions and actions).

 Claude Code stores instructions in `CLAUDE.md` files.
 And full Claude Code session logs with decisions and actions are saved to `~/.claude/projects/` in JSONL format.
 But, how do we transform specific past decisions and actions into persistent, general rules that can be added to instructions?